Relating the wave-function collapse with Euler's formula, with applications to Classical Statistical Field Theory: Introduction

 However, the ensemble interpretation does not address the question why the wave-function plays a central role in the calculation of the probability distribution, unlike most other interpretations of quantum mechanics.
 By being compatible with most (if not all) interpretations of Quantum Mechanics, the ensemble interpretation is in practice a common denominator of most interpretations of Quantum Mechanics.
 It is useful, but it is not enough.
-For instance, the ensemble interpretation does not give any explanation as to why it looks like the electron's wave-function interferes with itself in the double-slit experiment---that would imply that the wave-function describes (in some sense) an individual system.
-Also, the ensemble interpretation does not explain the role of Quantum Statistical Mechanics and the associated density matrix in the measurement process: due to the wave-function's collapse, the off-diagonal part of the density matrix is always set to zero, while the diagonal part of the density matrix containing the probabilities of transition is preserved---in a basis where the operators (corresponding to the measurable properties of the system) are diagonal.
+For instance, the ensemble interpretation does not give any explanation as to why it looks like the electron's wave-function interferes with itself in the double-slit experiment~\cite{feynmandoubleslit,bookyoung}[see also Section~\ref{sec:doubleslit}]---that would imply that the wave-function describes (in some sense) an individual system.
+Also, the ensemble interpretation does not explain the role of Quantum Statistical Mechanics and the associated density matrix in the measurement process: due to the wave-function's collapse, the off-diagonal part of the density matrix is always set to zero, while the diagonal part of the density matrix containing the probabilities of transition is preserved---in a basis where the operators (corresponding to the measurable properties of the system) are diagonal (see Section~\ref{sec:density}).
+Also, if a black-hole erases most information about an object that comes inside of it by turning this information to random, then it is not obvious how the symmetry of translation in time is conserved in the ensemble interpretation (see Section~\ref{sec:informationparadox}).
 Moreover, the most prominent advocates of the ensemble interpretation were dissatisfied with the complementarity of position and momentum~\cite{epr,revballentine}, convincing themselves and others that the complementarity of position and momentum could not be satisfactorily explained by the ensemble interpretation alone.